 There are some common points to note between photos one and two – primarily the rust staining below the riveted pivot point.
 This is where two different metals meet, the thin mild steel of the carcass and the aluminium of the rivet.
 And it is here that the main rusting began.
-Image two also shows the pitting and failed surface on the eastward side of mailbox.
-On both images you can see the spot welds as rust spots.
-In image one you can even see the point and circle of that the spot welder makes in joining the two metals.
+Image two also shows the pitting and failed surface on the eastward side of the mailbox.
+On both images, you can see the spot welds as rust spots.
+In image one, you can even see the point and circle of that the spot welder makes in joining the two metals.

 What is most important is to see that weathered surfaces are heavily worn and close to dead flat.
 Rust on the other hand is dead flat, pitted, gritty.
 Ranging in colour from a very dull brown through reds to shades of orange and yellow depending on the age rust is a difficult and challenging modelling task.
 It is so very nice though when you get it right.
 Enough of the science, let’s get onto the modelling.